 THE FISH PEDDLER: Have you ever had oysters on the half shell?
 Feel like picking up some daily harvested local clams or maybe a fresh Dungie?
 (That’s Dungeness crab to everyone else).
 To satiate the seafood enthusiast, The Fish Peddler is here to serve!
 Featuring a popular dining area where you can have local coastal favorites like freshly caught fish and chips, or maybe a fried oyster burger to fit your fancy.
 You can eat at the restaurant or just buy seafood to go at their fresh counter.
 If you choose to stick around, make sure and check out the glass-paned production line where you can watch the true shucking professionals hone their craft with locally grown oysters.
 The Fish Peddler is located on the bayside of Bay City at: 5150 Hayes Oyster Drive.

-OREGON COAST RAILRIDERS: Planning your summer visit already?
-Be sure to block out some time for a new adventure on the Tillamook Coast with the Oregon Coast Railriders.
-Located near The Fish Peddler, Oregon Coast Railriders is a two-hour, roundtrip ride from Bay City to Tillamook aboard custom-made, four-seat, pedal-powered railbikes!
+RAILRIDING: Planning your summer visit already?
+Be sure to block out some time for this adventure on the Tillamook Coast.
+Located near The Fish Peddler, enjoy a two-hour, railriding roundtrip ride from Bay City to Tillamook aboard custom-made, four-seat, pedal-powered railbikes!
 Go along the old scenic railway with your friends and family and enjoy one-of-a-kind views.
 This is truly a unique experience and caters to almost all ages and ability levels.
-Tours depart daily at 9 a.m., noon and 3 p.m.
-May-October.
+Make reservations at Twins Ranch Rail Riders.

 KILCHIS POINT RESERVE: Two hundred acres of pristine wetland and temperate rainforest make up the Kilchis Point Reserve.
 This gorgeous new park and trail system was installed to showcase the area the Tillamook natives called home.
 Nestled on the lower tributary of the Kilchis River, the Reserve features over two miles of hiking trails that end at a giant bird watching station overlooking Tillamook Bay.
 The trail’s difficulty level is good for nearly all ability levels and is wide enough for strollers and wheelchairs.
 And make sure to check out the numerous informational plaques along the sides of the trail.